aframevr/aframe/docs/guides/building-with-components.md

   //...
 ```

-And, that concludes our 360&deg; image gallery.
+And that concludes our 360&deg; image gallery.

 > **[Try it out!](https://aframe.io/360-image-gallery-boilerplate/)**